0xbinder/0xbinder.github.io/content/posts/translate-me/index.md

 ### Step 5: Command Execution

-The `safe_execute_command` function receives our full payload string and passes it to `system()`.
-While the first 72 bytes are garbage, the shell command parser skips the invalid characters and executes the valid command at the end!
+The `safe_execute_command` function receives our full payload string and passes it to `system()`. `; #` shell commenting:

+- The shell executes: `whoami > /tmp/test`
+- Everything after` # `is treated as a comment and ignored
+- The padding characters and binary address bytes don't crash the shell

+This allows clean command execution despite the binary garbage in the payload.

 ## Building the Exploit